Uuvana-Studios/longvinter-modding/README.md

 After you are done with the placeable then it's time to add it to the Item Data Holder that we added earlier

-Go to the Item Data Handler and select the `AdditionalItems` variable
+Go to the Item Data Holder and select the `AdditionalItems` variable

 ![image](https://github.com/Uuvana-Studios/longvinter-modding/assets/73204452/efd85c7c-3ffc-4c0d-b834-1f9504a3dcc2)